aaltonewmedia/learn.newmedia.dog/content/courses/physical-computing/week-02/lesson-01/index.md

 ### Voltage Divider | Converting resistance to voltage

 If you connect two resistors in series as in the image below, the voltage read from Vout depends on the ratio of the two resistors.
+Using a variable resistor instead of a fixed-value one as one of the resistors will create a circuit where the voltage read between the resistors will vary depending on the conditions that change the resistance.
+For example, using an LDR (light dependent resistor) as R1 allows you to read the change of the light level.

 Read the [Wikipedia article](https://en.wikipedia.org/wiki/Voltage_divider) or check [this tutorial from Sparkfun](https://learn.sparkfun.com/tutorials/voltage-dividers/all), if you want to learn how to calculate the values.

 [![Voltage Divider](/images/tutorials/electronics/voltage-divider.jpg)](/images/tutorials/electronics/voltage-divider.jpg)

+#### Light Dependent Resistor

 [See the LDR tutorial to learn how to use the photoresistor (LDR) we have in the kit.](../../../../tutorials/arduino-and-electronics/sensors/light-ldr/)

+#### Other variable resistors

+- Potentiometer
+- Thermistor
+- Stretch Sensor
+- Force Sensitive Resistor (FSR)
+- ...

 ## Sensors with analog output

-There are also many sensors that have an analog outpput.
-Analog in this case meaning that they are directly outputting a varyying level of voltage.
+There are also many sensors that have an analog output.
+Analog in this case meaning that they are directly outputting a varying level of voltage.
 Some of the analog sensors we have in the Mechatronics workshops:

 - Accelerometer ADXL335
 - Sharp IR Distance Sensors